mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 82 - Tests Violating Encapsulation/readme.md

     public function getWordToGuess(): string {
         return $this->wordToGuess;
-        // Sadly we need to reveal this
+        // Sadly you need to reveal this
     }
 }